 Clara patted her lips with a musty silk napkin.
 She said unyielding in a croaky voice, “I’ll never agree to sell our home, Dory.
 Let’s not go into that topic again.”

 “Say, your teacakes are very good, Clara, as usual.
 Yet, they taste different.”
 She ran her tongue over her lips.
 “Did you add a new spice?”

 “How clever of you to notice,” Clara said distinctly.

 Dory continued on boldly, “I’ve decided to sell this house and land to the state.
 You can’t persuade me any longer to do otherwise.
 I own 51% of the property, thanks to Papa deeming me all-knowing and wise.
 I intend to contact Mr. Price at the bank tomorrow.
 I’m so sorry…I know how you cherish this old Victorian Lady.
 It’s been in our family for five generations.”
 She flung her long, thin arm theatrically.
 “Imagine a new beginning, Clara.
 The Chasebourne Town Houses are lovely.”

 Dory finished her teacake.
 Suddenly, her wide, terrified eyes fixed themselves on her sister’s pudgy, paint-stained hand.
-Her twisting hands fluttered to her neck as the life was squeezed out of her.
+Her twisting hands fluttered to her neck as she drew her last breath.

 The author has granted WritersCarnival.ca, its affiliates and syndicates non-exclusive rights to display this work.